finos/FDC3/docs/api/ref/Metadata.md

   readonly version?: string;
   /**
    * Retrieves a promise that will resolve to data returned by the
    * application that resolves the raised intent.
-The promise will
-   * reject if an error is thrown by the intent handler or the promise
+If an error is thrown
+   * by the handler function,  the promise returned is rejected, or
+   * no promise is returned then the Desktop Agent MUST reject
-   * returned by the intent handler is reject.
-If the intent handler
+   * the promise returned by the `getResult()` function of the
-   * does not return a promise this function will return null.
+   * `IntentResolution` with a string from the `DataError` enumeration.
    */
   getResult(): Promise<Context> | null;
 }